-provisional package A provisional package is one which has been deliberately excluded from the standard library's backwards compatibility guarantees.
-While major changes to such packages are not expected, as long as they are marked provisional, backwards incompatible changes (up to and including removal of the package) may occur if deemed necessary by core developers.
-Such changes will not be made gratuitously - they will occur only if serious flaws are uncovered that were missed prior to the inclusion of the package.
+provisional API A provisional API is one which has been deliberately excluded from the standard library's backwards compatibility guarantees.
+While major changes to such interfaces are not expected, as long as they are marked provisional, backwards incompatible changes (up to and including removal of the interface) may occur if deemed necessary by core developers.
+Such changes will not be made gratuitously - they will occur only if serious fundamental flaws are uncovered that were missed prior to the inclusion of the API.